All articles

 Hong Kong is a city of curiosities

 Step into the heart of Hong Kong’s cultural celebration as vibrant lanterns light up the bustling streets for Lunar New Year.
-Revel in live music, joyous dragon and lion dancers, fireworks and an exciting night parade held at the Hong Kong Cultural Centre Piazza, where a spectacle of dazzling floats and dynamic performances transform the city into a lively street party.
+Revel in live music, joyous dragon and lion dancers, fireworks and an exciting night parade held at the Hong Kong Cultural Centre Piazza, where a spectacle of dazzling floats and dynamic performances transforms the city into a lively street party.

-This article was originally featured in the third issue of Dream by Luxury Escapes magazine.
-Get your copy here.
+This article was originally featured in the fourth issue of Dream by Luxury Escapes magazine.